mohamedalibenchiekh/QuizGame/README.md

 #### OpenAPI Documentation

-- Swagger UI is available at http://localhost:8080/swagger-ui/index.html
+- Swagger UI is available at http://localhost:8080/swagger-ui/
-- If documentation is not showing correctly, check SpringDoc configuration in application.properties

 ---